Crown Holdings (CCK)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
+A company’s long-term sales performance is one signal of its overall quality.
 Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, Crown Holdings grew its sales at a weak 1.3% compounded annual growth rate.
-This was below our standards and is a rough starting point for our analysis.
+Regrettably, Crown Holdings’s sales grew at a weak 1.3% compounded annual growth rate over the last five years.
+This fell short of our benchmarks and is a poor baseline for our analysis.

 Crown Holdings Quarterly Revenue

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Crown Holdings’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
+Crown Holdings’s annualized revenue growth of 1.5% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.
 Crown Holdings Year-On-Year Revenue Growth

-This quarter, Crown Holdings reported modest year-on-year revenue growth of 4.2% but beat Wall Street’s estimates by 1.5%.
+This quarter, Crown Holdings reported year-on-year revenue growth of 7.7%, and its $3.13 billion of revenue exceeded Wall Street’s estimates by 3.6%.

-Looking ahead, sell-side analysts expect revenue to grow 2.4% over the next 12 months.
-While this projection suggests its newer products and services will catalyze better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to grow 2.1% over the next 12 months, similar to its two-year rate.
+This projection is underwhelming and suggests its newer products and services will not lead to better top-line performance yet.

 6. Gross Margin & Pricing Power